-If it is considered to be in the public interest, more serious infringements are considered for prosecution, either against the driver, the operator or other undertakings, or against all of them.
-(See also EU rules: co-liability on page 43.)
+If it's considered to be in the public interest, more serious infringements are considered for prosecution, either against the driver, the operator or other undertakings, or against all of them.
+(See also 'EU rules: co-liability' on page 41.)